 Before we move further, let’s have a brief look at the concept of verification and validation.
 In verification, we test documentation which includes reviews, inspections, desk checking, and walkthrough.
 Verification is a static technique, while validation is the actual testing of an executable code where various techniques of functional and non-functional testing are utilized.
-(Take a look at What is Functional Testing? for more on the wider subject.)

 The V model is one of the most comprehensive ways to manage testing activities in any software project lifecycle.
 You will find it compared with other methods in this Short Introduction to Different SDLC Models.
 The objective of the V model is to improve efficiency and effectiveness by keeping development and testing activities intact.

 Testing using the V Model